carlettibruno/workorder-control/README.md

 # WorkOrder-Control

-This project has a goal to control a work order of a company.
+This project has a goal to control a service order of a company.

 ---